sugarlabs/musicblocks/js/utils/README.md

     }
     ```

-    If no theme is selected, i.e., there is no themePreference in localStorage.
-The styles will default to light mode, as it is the base styling without a class in themes.css.
-But when there is a themePreference in localStorage, the class respective to the chosen theme will be added to the elements which will apply because of higher specificity.
+    If no theme has been selected (i.e., themePreference has not been defined in localStorage), the styles will default to "light".
+Otherwise, the theme defined in themePreference will be applied.

 4.  **Adding your theme to the planet page**